major macro economic indicators

 - Diversified growth drivers

-- Moderate external debt and satisfactory foreign exchange reserves
+- Low level of external debt and adequate FX reserves

 - Weak public finances